onefoursix/streamsets-job-template-service/README.md

   ]'
 )
 ```
 - Make sure each <code>job_template_config</code> record has a unique name, like <code>files-to-gcp-prod-1</code>.
-This allows multiple different parameter values to be saved as configurations ffor a given Job Template.
-There are additional samples config values in the file [sample-job-template-config-records.sql](sql/sample-job-template-config-records.sql)
+This allows multiple different parameter values to be saved as configurations for a given Job Template.
+There are additional sample config values in the file [sample-job-template-config-records.sql](sql/sample-job-template-config-records.sql)